lynnfaraday/aresmush.com/tutorials/install/server-shell.md

 On Windows 10 and up, you can connect using Windows Powershell:

-1. Open a Powershell prompt.
+1. Open a Powershell window.
+(You can use the Windows search to find the Powershell application.)
 2. Type `ssh user@yourgame.somewhere.com`.

 ### Using Mac Terminal